Personal tools

 I'd like to be vegetarian but it seems too expensive.

 People often think that they have to eat store bought mock meat and soy cheese, which are indeed expensive.
-Point out that there are lots of great vegetarian recipes (including ones for mock meats and cheeses) that can be made for not too much.
+There are lots of great vegetarian recipes (including ones for mock meats and cheeses) that can be made for not too much.
 Obvious things include pasta dishes, burritos, tofu & veggie stir fries, chili, etc.

 I live at home and my parents won't help me with my new diet.
 What can I do?

-Suggest that they should offer to cook one meal a week as a start, and make that meal vegetarian.
-They can also offer to accompany their parents when shopping, or to do the shopping themselves.
+You should offer to cook one meal a week as a start, and make that meal vegetarian.
+You can also offer to accompany your parents when shopping, or to do the shopping yourself sometimes.

 Do you think you make a difference?
 OR If I don't eat meat how is that going to change anything?